yandex-research/rtdl-num-embeddings/README.md

 This is the official implementation of the paper "On Embeddings for Numerical Features in Tabular Deep Learning" ([arXiv](https://arxiv.org/abs/2203.05556)).

-Check out other projects on tabular Deep Learning: [link](https://github.com/Yura52/rtdl#papers-and-projects).
+**Check out other projects on tabular Deep Learning:** [link](https://github.com/Yura52/rtdl#papers-and-projects).

-Feel free to report [issues](https://github.com/Yura52/tabular-dl-num-embeddings/issues) and post [questions/feedback/thoughts](https://github.com/Yura52/tabular-dl-num-embeddings/discussions).
+Feel free to report [issues](https://github.com/Yura52/tabular-dl-num-embeddings/issues) and post [questions/feedback/ideas](https://github.com/Yura52/tabular-dl-num-embeddings/discussions).

 ---
 - [The main results](#the-main-results)